Projects

 With: Zejin Lu, Radoslaw Cichy, Tim Kietzmann

-Summary: Building off Geirhos et al. 2018, where CNNs were shown to be texture-biased as compared to humans, we redefine the shape bias metric and assess the influence of recurrent processing and developmental trajectories on the shape bias in RNNs and humans.
+Summary: Building off Geirhos et al. 2018, where CNNs were shown to be texture-biased as compared to humans, we redefine the shape bias metric and assess the influence of recurrence and development on the shape bias in RNNs, humans, and macaques.

 Multi-area readouts in brains and machines